kjerinic/mock-rate-my-prof/ratingBack/README.md

 ## Try out the API only

 Start the server in one of the two previously mentioned ways, go to http://localhost:3000/index.html from your browser and check out the endpoints.

+## To set up the database

+Start MySQL on your computer and import the database.sql file from the resources folder.

 ## References
 This project was made using information from multiple tutorials and documentations, including: